dieseldev/diesel/README.rst

 applications.

 So `diesel.protocols.http` has an `HttpClient` class.
 It has exactly one method, aptly named `request`.
-In a simple case, you git it a method, a path, maybe some headers, and you get back a tuple of the response status, response headers and the body of the response.
+In a simple case, you give it a method, a path, maybe some headers, and you get back a `Response` object (hint: diesel uses Flask's `Request` and `Respose` object internally, so the Flask `Response` object is what you'll get).

 ::

     from diesel import quickstart, quickstop
-    from diesel.protocols.http import HttpClient, HttpHeaders
+    from diesel.protocols.http import HttpClient

     def req_loop():
         with HttpClient('www.google.com', 80) as client:
-            heads = HttpHeaders()
-            heads.set('Host', 'www.google.com')
+            headers = {'Host' : 'www.google.com'}
-            status, heads, body = client.request('GET', '/', heads)
+            response = client.request('GET', '/', headers)
-            print status
+            print response.status
-            print heads
+            print response.headers
-            print body[:200] + ' ...'
+            print response.data[:200] + ' ...'
             quickstop()
     quickstart(req_loop)